Types of Call Transfer

 After the party answers the call, select Transfer to complete an attended transfer.

-You need to configure the transfer mode (blind, semi-attended, attended, or user selected) in advance on the web user interface.
+You can configure or change the transfer mode on the web user interface.

 - Access the web user interface as described here.